DasParijat/Ringtail-DE/README.md

 			Outro music stops playing when leaving victory screen</li>
 			<li>(Oswald)
-			Power mode no longer remains active if player is still near enemy even after it's activated the power manually</li>
+			Power mode no longer remains active if player is still near enemy even after it's activated the power manually, and a new heartbeat sound plays when power activated</li>
 			<li>(Ringtails)
-			The display name for all Ringtail fights have been changed to just what difficulty they are</li>
+			The display name for all Ringtail fights have been changed to just what difficulty they are, as well as all ringtail levels have a proper description now</li>
+			<li>(Base Player)
+			Power Audio is now louder</li>
+			<li>(Base Cutscene)
+			UI sound effect plays when skipping cutscene</li>
 		</ul>
 	</li>
 	<li>